 In August 2014 the Original Term Loan was further amended ("Amendment No. 2") to provide for total borrowings of up to \$8,000.
 In August 2014 and September 2014 the Company drew down \$3,000 and \$3,000, respectively.
 Pursuant to Amendment No. 2, interest-only payments are to be made for the first 12 months based on the date of each borrowing; thereafter, 36 monthly payments of principal and interest are to be made.
 Borrowings under Amendment 2 bear interest at the rate of 5.0%.
 The warrant agreement contains a performance clause that the Company met, resulting in additional financing extended and issuance of a warrant to purchase 86,580 additional shares of common stock with an exercise price of \$0.05 per share (See Note 9).

-In September 2014, the Original Term Loan was further amended ("Amendment No. 3") to extend the loan draw period through the earlier to occur of September 30, 2014 and an Event of Default.
+In September 2014, the Original Term Loan was further amended ("Amendment No. 3") to extend the loan draw period.